Carnap/Carnap-Documentation/doc/lti.md

 To perform launches, use the "Resource Links" page.

 ## Debugging

+Carnap logs LTI tokens (with student data removed) to its server logs for the purposes of debugging automatic LTI registration, allowing to find out why automatic registration is failing.
+If that is not sufficient, some debugging can be done client side by looking at browser request logs in the network tab of the developer tools:

 Most of the process can be traced with dev tools.
 Note that Chrome now has a feature called "Auto-open DevTools for popups" that is ideal for debugging LTI